topi314/LavaSrc/README.md

       countryCode: "US" # the country code for accessing region-specific content on Tidal (ISO 3166-1 alpha-2).
       searchLimit: 6 # How many search results should be returned
       token: "your tidal token" # the token used for accessing the tidal api.
 See https://github.com/topi314/LavaSrc#tidal
+    qobuz:
+      userOauthToken : "your user oauth token" # This token is needed for authorization in the api.
+Guide: https://github.com/topi314/LavaSrc/tree/qobuz-rewrite#qobuz
+      #appId : optional (Only pass it when you are using an old userOauthToken)
+      #appSecret : optional (Only pass it when you are using an old userOauthToken)
 ```

 ### Plugin Info